RottenBanana420/AI-News-Article-Query-System/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please:
+1. Fork the repository
+2. Create a feature branch
+3. Add tests for new functionality
+4. Ensure all tests pass
+5. Submit a pull request

+---

-RAG-powered news analysis platform for intelligent article exploration and querying
+**RAG-powered news analysis platform for intelligent article exploration and querying**